QuantumTuwaiq/Quantum-Coin-Game/README.md

 - **What if:** The classical human takes the first turn instead of the quantum computer?
 - **What if:**  instead of representing head as |0>, the tail is represented as |0> ?
-- **What if:** We depart from the realm of fairness and introduce an unfair coin?
+- **What if:** We introduce an unfair coin?
-- **What if:** The quantum computer engages in a duel with another quantum computer instead of a classical human?
+- **What if:** The quantum computer plays with another quantum computer instead of a classical human?
 - **What if:** The number of turns isn't limited to three, but instead spans a dynamic range?
 - **What if:** instead of using all gates, restrict the use of some gates?